SuxinL/Notes/Phylosophy/learning/main.md

 - context: when & where
 - how
 	- structure
-		- if the system consists of multiple individual functionalities, divide it into modules **based on functionalities** recursively.
+		- composite: if the system consists of multiple individual functionalities, divide it into modules **based on functionalities** recursively.
-		- For a single-use module, divide it to components **based on dependencies**.
+		- internal: For a single-use module, divide it to components **based on dependencies**.
 	- behavior

 ##### category

-For different types of knowledge, we focus on different aspects about the "how" part in the main model.
+For different types of knowledge, we focus on different aspects about the "behavior" part in the main model.

 - [tools](../models/tool.md#tool)
 	- **interface**
 		- input
+			- instruction
-			- format
+			- object
 		- output
 			- get
 				- source